bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo-nihilist-blues.md

 ---
-title: "Nihilist Blues"
+title: "Nihilist Blues ft.
+Grimes"
 categories: ["music"]
+description: "The song Nihilist Blues ft.
+Grimes from the album amo."
 ---
-# Nihilist Blues
+# Nihilist Blues ft.
+Grimes

 Nihilist Blues is a song from the album [Amo](amo), featuring Grimes.
 An official lyric video for it was released, containing strange messages